 Welcome to Kotkaniemi, the home of P.E.
 Svinhufvud, who was a central figure in the struggle for Finnish independence.
 Located amidst nature by Lake Kivijärvi, the estate comprises the main building that includes the home museum, a café, and conference premises, in addition to a garden with related outbuildings that have been restored to their 1930s look.
 Kotkaniemi is located in Luumäki, roughly 20 kilometres from Lappeenranta.
 The museum and café are open regularly during the summer season and subject to reservation and for special occasions from September to April.

-In summer 2020, the museum and the café will be open ___.
-To inquire about visits during the winter season, please contact the museum by email email@example.com or call +358 40 522 7553.
+In summer 2020, the museum and the café will be open between 15th of May - 13th of September.
+To inquire about visits during the winter season, please contact the museum by email: firstname.lastname@example.org or call: +358 40 522 7553.

 DRIVING INSTRUCTIONS The new main road 6 was completed in autumn 2017.
 Turn off the main road at the Palanutkangas junction, regardless of the direction you are coming from.
 When arriving from the Lappeenranta direction, turn right after the ramp and when arriving from the Kouvola/Taavetti direction, turn left.
 Continue for around three kilometres until you reach the Kotkaniemi junction.
 Kotkaniemi is located along Itsenäisyydentie Road on its northern side.
 Please note that in many map applications, Itsenäisyydentie Road is still known by its old name, Lappeenrannantie Road.
 Click on the following link to view and print a map of and driving instructions to Kotkaniemi and other Svinhufvud destinations (in Finnish).